msoe-sse/Constitution/Constitution.md

 ## **Section 1:** The Executive Board

-The Organization's Executive Board shall consist of the President, Vice President, Secretary, and multiple Coordinators, including but not limited to Communications, Administrative, Events, Competitive Programming Team, Game Development, and Webmaster.
+The Organization's Executive Board shall consist of the President, Vice President, Secretary, and multiple Coordinators, including but not limited to Communications, Administrative, Events, Competitive Programming Team, and Webmaster.
 Any REGULAR, ALUMNI, or SPONSOR member may suggest a new Coordinator position to be created.
 The Executive Board, including both the coordinators and executive positions, will vote on the approval of the new coordinator position.
 All executive positions, including chairs, must be held by a regular member.
 If a coordinator's status becomes inactive, a replacement will be appointed by the Executive Board from among REGULAR MEMBERS.

 ## **Section 2:** Election of Officers

-Each elected officer shall hold their position for one year, starting in the beginning of March (elections must be held by the end of March at minimum).
+Each elected officer shall hold their position for one year, starting in the beginning of March (elections must be held by the end of Febuary).
 This is to allow time for the new board to be trained and to gain experience running SSE before the new school year starts.
 Yearly elections are to begin in the late January or throughout Feburary as determined by the board.
 Nominations must occur at a GENERAL meeting prior to a seperate GENERAL meeting where the vote will occur.
 Voting should occur by the end of Feburary in a GENERAL meeting.
 Election information should be distributed at least two weeks prior.
 Potential candidates must be a REGULAR MEMBER and be nominated by at least one REGULAR MEMBER during the REGULAR MEETING before any election for any executive position.

 ## **Section 3:** Officer Responsibilities